 Similarly, some fund managers are more constrained than others.
-Some invest in a similar way to the broader UK stock market, so returns don’t vary significantly.
-Others have more freedom and take more risks – they may invest in a smaller number of shares, sectors, or types of business, for example.
-This gives them a greater chance of performing better than the market, though the reverse is also true.
+Some aim not to deviate significantly from the performance of the broader stock market.
+Others have more freedom to take risks – they might invest in a small number of companies and run a concentrated portfolio, for example.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 The fund reviews below are provided for your interest but are not a guide to how you should invest.
 For more information, please refer to the Key Investor Information for the specific fund.

 Remember all investments and income from them can fall as well as rise in value so you could get back less than you invest.
 Past performance is not a guide to the future.

 There is a tiered charge to hold funds with HL.
 It is a maximum of 0.45% p.a. - view our charges.